cadencemarseille/rust-pcre/README.md

 ## Quick Start

-To use rust-pcre, you can either install libpcre 8.20+ and register with pkg-config or you can let rust-pcre build libpcre from source using CMake.
+To use rust-pcre, you can either install libpcre 8.20+ and register with pkg-config or you can let rust-pcre build libpcre from source.

 ### Debian

 Debian Squeeze's package for libpcre is for version 8.02 of the library, which is too old.
-You can either install a newer version of libpcre and register it with pkg-config or just let rust-pcre automatically build libpcre from source using CMake.
+You can either install a newer version of libpcre and register it with pkg-config or just let rust-pcre automatically build libpcre from source.

 On Debian Wheezy and newer, install the `libpcre3-dev` package: